 This case arises from the alleged illegal download and distribution of adult films to which Plaintiff Strike 3 Holdings, LLC ("Strike 3") owns the copyright.
-Strike 3's Motion for Leave to Serve a Third-Party Subpoena Prior to a Rule 26(f) Conference ("Motion") is currently pending before the Court.
+Defendant is currently unknown, except as the subscriber of the IP address 72.66.7.195 ("the IP address"), used to download Strike 3's copyright materials.
+To identify this subscriber, Strike 3 has filed a Motion for Leave to Serve a Third-Party Subpoena Prior to a Rule 26(f) Conference ("Motion").
 See ECF No. 3.
-Strike 3 seeks leave to obtain discovery from Verizon Fios, 1 the Internet Service Provider ("ISP") that provides service to the IP address used to download the copyrighted materials.
-Specifically, Strike 3 proposes to serve a subpoena upon Verizon Fios to obtain the name and address of the customer associated with that IP address, thereby identifying Defendant John Doe.
-See Mem. in Supp. of Pl.'s Mot. for Leave to Serve a Third-Party Subpoena Prior to a Rule 26(f) Conference at 2, ECF No. 3-2 ("Pl.'s Mem.").
-After considering the Motion, the pleadings, and relevant law, the Court GRANTS Strike 3 leave to serve its third-party subpoena, but DENIES WITHOUT PREJUDICE Strike 3's request for a protective order.
+Strike 3 specifically seeks discovery from Verizon Fios, the Internet Service Provider ("ISP") that provides internet service to the IP address.
+See Mem. in Supp. of Pl's Mot. for Leave to Serve a Third-Party Subpoena Prior to a R. 26(f) Conference at 1-2, ECF No. 3-2 ("Pl's Mem.").
+With this subpoena, Strike 3 seeks the name and address of the subscriber of the IP address, thereby identifying Defendant John Doe.
+Id. at 1.
+After considering the Motion, the pleadings, and relevant law, the Court GRANTS Strike 3 leave to serve its third-party subpoena but DENIES WITHOUT PREJUDICE Strike 3's request for a protective order.
+Subject to the procedure described below, Strike 3 may serve a subpoena on Verizon Fios to obtain the name and address of the subscriber associated with IP address 72.66.7.195.

 1 Plaintiff refers to Defendant's ISP as "Verizon Fios" in both its Complaint and briefing on the present motion.
-See Compl. ¶ 5; Pl.'s Mem. at 1.
+See Compl. ¶ 5; Pl's Mem. at 1.
 Accordingly, the Court assumes without deciding, for purposes of this Memorandum Opinion, that "Verizon Fios" is the appropriate corporate entity to receive a subpoena.